Report Submission Guidelines: Research in U.S. Territories

 The reports for the Special Collection that the Natural Hazards Center will produce as part of this Special Call for Proposals are due no later than April 1, 2022.
 This is a hard deadline, so please plan accordingly.

 Prior to submitting your final report, please make sure all authors submit biographies using this online form.

 When your report is completely formatted and closely edited, please submit it as a Word document to the Natural Hazards Center at firstname.lastname@example.org.
-If your report meets these Guidelines, it will then enter the review process.
-You will receive comments and any suggestions for revision within 4 weeks of submission.
+If your report adheres to these guidelines, it will then enter the review process.
+You will receive comments and any suggestions for revision within four weeks of submission.

-After the report is finalized, it will be posted on the Natural Hazards Center Mitigation Matters Report Archives page and widely promoted.
+After the report is finalized, it will be posted on the Natural Hazards Center Public Health Reports page and widely promoted.